Liquidations: DeFi on a Knife-edge: Background

-On Ethereum, smart contracts are programs written in a Turing-complete language, typically in Solidity, that define a set of rules that may be invoked by any network participant.
+\point{Ethereum smart contracts} On Ethereum, smart contracts are programs written in a Turing-complete language, typically Solidity~\cite{docs:solidity}, that define a set of rules that may be invoked by any network participant.
 These programs rely on the Ethereum Virtual Machine (EVM), a low-level stack machine which executes the compiled EVM bytecode of a smart contract~\cite{wood2014ethereum}.
-Each instruction has a fee represented in a unit called ``gas'', and the total gas cost of a transaction is the sum of all instructions' gas and a fixed base fee~\cite{albert2020gasol,DBLP:conf/ndss/0002L20}.
-The sender of a transaction must then set a gas price, which is the amount of money he is willing to pay per unit of gas to execute the transaction.
-The total fee of the transaction is given by the gas price multiplied with the gas cost~\cite{werner2020step,pierro2019influence}.
+Each instruction has a fee measured in so-called \textit{gas}, and the total gas cost of a transaction is a fixed base fee plus the sum of all instructions' gas~\cite{albert2020gasol,Perez2020f}.
+The sender of a transaction must then set a gas price, the amount of \coin{ETH} he is willing to pay per unit of gas consumed for executing the transaction.
+The transaction fee is thus given by the gas price multiplied with the gas cost~\cite{werner2020step,pierro2019influence}.
 Within a transaction, smart contracts can store data in logs, which are metadata specially indexed as part of the transaction.
 This metadata, commonly referred to as \textit{events}, is typically used to allow users to monitor the activity of a contract externally.

+\point{Oracles} One of the major challenges smart contracts face concerns access to off-chain information, i.e. data that does not natively exist on-chain.
+Oracles are data feeds into smart contracts and provide a mechanism for accessing off-chain information through some third party.
+In DeFi, oracles are commonly used for price feed data to determine the real-time price of assets.
+For instance, via the Compound Open Price Feed~\cite{web:compoundfinance_prices}, vetted third party reporters sign off on price data using a known public key, where the resulting feed can be relied upon by smart contracts.

+\point{Stablecoins} An alternative to volatile cryptoassets is given by stablecoins, which are priced against a peg and can be either custodial or non-custodial.
+For custodial stablecoins (e.g. \coin{USDC}~\cite{web:usdc}), tokens represent a claim of some off-chain reserve asset, such as fiat currency, which has been entrusted to a custodian.
+Non-custodial stablecoins (e.g. \coin{DAI}~\cite{whitepaper:maker}) seek to establish price stability via economic mechanisms specified by smart contracts.
+For a thorough discussion on stablecoin design, we direct the reader to \cite{Klages-Mundt2020}.